oldani/HtmlTestRunner/README.md

         # check that s.split fails when the separator is not a string
         with self.assertRaises(TypeError):
             s.split(2)

+    def test_error(self):
+        """ This test should be marked as error one. """ raise ValueError

+    def test_fail(self):
+        """ This test should fail. """
+        self.assertEqual(1, 2)

+    @unittest.skip("This is a skipped test.")
+    def test_skip(self):
+        """ This test should be skipped. """ pass

 if __name__ == '__main__':
     unittest.main(testRunner=HtmlTestRunner.HTMLTestRunner(output='example_dir'))